gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Iffy asked,
 pulling on her coat.

-Edson locked eyes with her.
+Benício locked eyes with her.
 "Anywhere but here.
 They ain't never come into th' valley before, but—Iffy,